2017 Bowling Green Falcons football team

 The 2017 Bowling Green Falcons football team represented Bowling Green State University in the 2017 NCAA Division I FBS football season.
 The Falcons were led by second-year head coach Mike Jinks and played their home games at Doyt Perry Stadium in Bowling Green, Ohio as members of the East Division of the Mid-American Conference.
 They finished the season 2–10, 2–6 in MAC play to finish in fifth place in the East Division.

-Previous season

-The Falcons finished the 2016 season 4–8, 3–5 in MAC play to finish in a tie for third place in the East Division.

 Preseason

 In a preseason poll of league media, Bowling Green was picked to finish in third place in the East Division.